Cardamine concatenata (Michx.) Sw.

 Phenology: Flowers in early spring, leaves die back by early summer.
 A perennial.

-Synonyms: Formerly known as Cardamine laciniata, Dentaria concatenata Michx., and Dentaria laciniata Muhl. ex Willd.
+Synonyms: Cardamine laciniata (Muhl. ex Willd.)
+Wood; Dentaria concatenata Michx.; Dentaria laciniata Muhl. ex Willd.

 Known Distribution in Maine: This rare plant has been documented from a total of 1 town(s) in the following county(ies): Aroostook.